abhinnxvv/Wave-X_Watercraft/README.md

 - Integration of real-time data for up-to-date insights.
 - Expansion of the reports to include financial metrics and inventory data.
 - Development of predictive models to forecast sales and HR trends.

----

-Make sure to replace `path_to_your_image` with the actual paths to the images in your project repository.